 Raynor: Oh, yeah, you're a telepath.
 Look, let's just get on with this, all right?

-- Satori from Subterrenean Animism is a mindreader, to the point where nobody else will come near her.
-However, it's a bit of a surprise to the heroines when she's able to listen in on their thoughts — and in Marisa's case:
+- Satori from Touhou Chireiden ~ Subterranean Animism is a mind reader, to the point that nobody else will come near her.
+However, it's a bit of a surprise to the heroines when she's able to listen in on their thoughts, and in Marisa's case:

 Alice: We still have a long way to go.
 Let's go the depths of the underworld.
 Hang in there!